As a friend, can you really tell how well you know a person?

 Popup Feedback On Your Site

-This gives interested customers an opportunity to help improve your eCommerce site.
+This allows interested customers to help improve your eCommerce site.

 This customer strategy also shows how much you value how customers feel.
 That's a pretty effective way of fostering customer loyalty!